kelveden/clj-kafka-repl/README.md

 Running tests
 -------------
-> There are *very* limited tests right now - we're working on building them up DDT-style...
+> There are *very* limited tests right now - I'm working on it...

 ```
 lein kaocha